rgyani/microservice-patterns/README.md

 Because it persists events rather than domain objects, it mostly avoids the object‑relational impedance mismatch problem.
 It provides a 100% reliable audit log of the changes made to a business entity by making it possible to implement temporal queries that determine the state of an entity at any point in time.

-However, now the query becomes a little more complex, with applications using CQRS for implementation queries.
+However, now the query becomes a little more complex, with applications using CQRS (a read only replica of the data) (discussed later) for implementation queries.

 ##### Transaction Outbox